 Data Collection, Analysis and Interpretation

-At this point, we administer the selected assessments according to standardized procedures.
+At this point, we administer the selected cognitive tests according to standardized procedures.
 We try to ensure that conditions are consistent across assessments to reduce extraneous variables.
-We give you instructions for any measures that will be done at home or homework we need you to do to help us get the data we need.
+We give you instructions for any measures you will need to take at home or homework you need to do to help us get the data we need.

-After we have all the data we need to answer your questions, we categorize it using statistics and qualitative analysis techniques.
-Then, we interpret the results in the context of your objectives.
+After we have all the data to answer your questions, we will categorize them using statistics and qualitative analysis techniques.
+Then, we interpret the cognitive assessment results in the context of your objectives.
 For example, what do any relative strengths or weaknesses mean about your questions?

 Reporting the Results